craffel/craffel.github.io/blog/src/content/residency.rst

 Magenta
 =======

-A nice thing about working at Brain for me personally was that, while I could learn about new research areas and do foundational ML research, there was a group within Brain which was partially focused on music, namely `Magenta <http://magenta.tensorflow.org>`_.
+A nice thing about working at Brain for me personally was that, while I could learn about new research areas and do foundational ML research, there was a group within Brain which was partially focused on music: `Magenta <http://magenta.tensorflow.org>`_.
 I never did substantial work under the Magenta umbrella, but they were nice enough to let me come to their meetings and even asked me for my opinion on different research ideas from time to time.
 I also got the chance to go to Moogfest to represent Magenta, where I helped lead a tutorial on some of the tools they've developed.